Reaishma/Smart-city-management-/Readme.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Reaishma/Smart-city-management-/blob/main/LICENSE ) file for details.

+## 🤝 Contributing

+We welcome contributions!

+### Development Process
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests for new functionality
+5. Ensure all tests pass
+6. Submit a pull request

 **Built with ❤️ for portfolio demonstration**